 To help you identify the best stroller type for you, we briefly discussed the different types of strollers and the major ways in which they differ from each other.

 Here are the most common stroller styles on the market:

 - Full-sized strollers: these are the most common strollers out there.
-Full-size strollers are designed for family use and they come with the most number of features and accessories including reclining seat, large storage space, sun shade, footrest, parent tray, cup holders, storage pocket, glider boards, car seat adapters etc. They are hardly lightweight and compact, but very useful and durable.
+Full-size strollers are designed for family use and they come with the most number of features and accessories including reclining seats, large storage space, sun shade, footrest, parent tray, cup holders, storage pockets, glider boards, and cars seat adapters, etc. They are hardly lightweight and compact, but very useful and durable.

-- Lightweight umbrella strollers: these are very lightweight and compact strollers, they are able to fold up long and thin like umbrellas and are very easy to get around with which makes it a great choice for families who are always on-the-go.
-An umbrella stroller is not as bulky as a full-sized stroller, but its portable nature makes it excellent for airport travel.
-Umbrella travel strollers are also come at a lower price-point, although they are not as sturdy as full-sized strollers.
+- Lightweight umbrella stroller: these are very lightweight and compact strollers, they are able to fold up long and thin like umbrella and are very easy to get around with which makes it a great choice for families who are always on the go.
+Umbrella stroller is not as bulky as a full-sized stroller, but umbrella stroller is portable nature makes it excellent for airport travel.
+Umbrella strollers also come at a lower price point, although they are not as sturdy as full-sized strollers.

-- Jogging stroller: these are strollers made for parents who want to enjoy the great outdoors with their infants.
-Jogging strollers are generally built to be very strong and durable, they have certain special features to make them suitable for walking, jogging or hiking.
-Jogging strollers are usually heavy with large sturdier wheels and enough wheel suspension to absorb shock.
-These strollers will also come with enough storage and are compatible with infant car seat for camping adventures.
+- Jogging stroller: these are made for parents who want to enjoy the great outdoors with their infants.
+These are generally built to be very strong and durable, they have certain special features to make them suitable for walking, jogging, or hiking.
+They are usually heavy with large sturdier wheels and enough wheel suspension to absorb shock.
+These will also come with enough storage and are compatible with infant car seats for camping adventures.